RichCoursera/gettingandcleaningcoursera/CodeBook.md

  - Unique values/levels of the variable
  - Unit of measurement (if no unit of measurement list this as well)
  - In case names follow some schema, describe how entries were constructed (for example time-body-gyroscope-z has 4 levels of descriptors.
 Describe these 4 levels).

-(you can easily use Rcode for this, just load the dataset and provide the information directly form the tidy data file)

 ###
 ######Body acceleration on the x axis mean()